nv-legate/legate/docs/legate/source/developer/style.rst

    above, Legate assumes all pointers (smart or otherwise) are non-null and point to a value.

-   The rationale for this is that compiler will warn about unchecked accesses to ``std::optional<T>`` (which is undefined behavior if the optional does not contain a value), while they won't complain about NULL-pointer dereferences. ``std::optional`` is also more explicit and self-documenting.
+   The rationale for this is that the compiler will warn about unchecked accesses to ``std::optional<T>`` (which is undefined behavior if the optional does not contain a value), while they won't complain about NULL-pointer dereferences. ``std::optional`` is also more explicit and self-documenting.
 It tells the reader unambiguously that "this